MaEdCo/CRUD_Laravel57/README.md

    $ composer install

-Modify the name of the .env.example file. by .env and add our credentials.
+Modify the name of the .env.example file. by .env

+Create database SchoolDemo on MySQL

+CREATE DATABASE `schooldemo` /*!40100 COLLATE 'utf8_spanish_ci' */

+Run migrations

 $php artisan migrate

+Run the seeder

+php artisan migrate:refresh --seed

 Finally we just have to generate a key for our app.